emdros/docs-emdros/README.md

 ## What is this repo?

-This repo contains all of the documentation for the Emdros text database engine, apart from the Unix manual pages, which are part of the main repo.
+This repo contains all of the documentation for the Emdros text database engine, apart from the Unix manual pages, and the documentation for the Emdros Query Tool and the Emdros Importer Tool, both of which are part of the main repo.

 ## What is Emdros's repo?